2023 Citizens Academy Nominations

 San Diego Regional Law Enforcement has been a proud supporter and partner of Rady Children’s Hospital for the last three decades and the FBISDCAAA is humbled to support the event as well.
 Our membership dues help contribute to providing teddy bears to every patient at the hospital.

-Our chapter was honored to again receive the Presidential Chapter of Excellence Award for 2019.
-With the COVID-19 pandemic and limits on in-person meetings, we took extra precautions to meet and discuss Chapter initiatives for 2021 and celebrate winning this prestigious award from the FBI National Citizens Academy.
+Our chapter was honored to again receive the Excellence in Operations from the FBI National Citizens Academy Alumni Association in 2020, 2021, and 2022.
 The award is given to FBINCAAA chapters that exhibit excellence in all organizational aspects, a strong partnership with their local FBI Field Office, and successful community outreach programs.
-We were honored to receive the award in 2019 and to receive the Excellence in Operations award in 2020.

 Meet the FBI’s Crisis Canines